thicknavyrain/beautiful-jekyll/writing.md

 Between 2015 and 2016, I was also a writer on the blog Quantum Diaries covering particle physics topics in (what I hope was) an accessible format.
 My posts may be read [here](https://www.quantumdiaries.org/author/rnathvani/).

+### Other

+I wrote a piece for ThinkPostgrad on whether or not to do a PhD (found [here](https://www.thinkpostgrad.com/why-you-should-or-shouldnt-do-a-phd-a-research-students-view/)).

+I also wrote a short guide to career options and advice after a (British) PhD in Physics, which you can access [here]({{ https://www.atzerothorder.com/ }}/assets/hedging_your_bets__exploring_career_options_beyond_physics___static-1.pdf)

 ## Fiction

 Sometimes I write short stories, mostly with some kind of scientific theme to them (though not necessarily "sci-fi").

+One, "Beam Therapy", was a runner-up in the Quantum Shorts competition 2017 which you can find published in their [anthology of stories](https://shorts.quantumlah.org/sites/default/files/quantum_shorts_book.pdf).

+The other